List of Zoroastrianism sects: Armenian Zoroastrian sects

+Shamsīyah

+Shamsīyah is a mysterious religious sect found in Armenia and Mesopotamia, and it is believed that they are remnants of the Mazdakite sect.

 Neo-Zoroastrian movements

 Mazdaznan

 Mazdaznan is a neo-Zoroastrian religion founded in the late 19th century by Otoman Zar-Adusht Ha'nish (born Otto Haenisch).
 Characterized by some as a revival of 6th-century Mazdakism, Mazdaznan teaches that the Earth should be restored to a paradise where humanity can commune with God.
 Adherents typically follow a vegetarian diet and engage in specific breathing exercises, known as "Gah-Llama," to achieve personal health.
 The name Mazdaznan is said to derive from Persian "Mazda" and "Znan," meaning "master thought."